1109akshatverma/Dashboard-in-a-day/Lab 2 - Data Preparation.md

 1. On the Query Editor window, click each query name in the **Other Queries** section.

+   >**Note**: Please ignore the warning: "There are pending changes in your queries that haven't been applied," if you encounter it in any of the upcoming tasks or labs.

 1. Navigate to **Query Settings**, and then from the **Properties** section in the right-hand pane ,rename the queries as shown below:

    | Initial Name             | Final Name            |